ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/subscription-for-the-consumer.md

              }
          }
      ```
-2. (Optional) An API provider adds API access on the application(s) for each API they wish to allow their subscriber to subscribe to.
+2. (Optional) An API provider adds API access on the applications for each API they wish to allow their subscriber to subscribe to.

 3. (Optional) An API provider allows the consumer to create an application during the subscription flow (add the property `APIMANAGER_ALLOWAPPLICATIONAUTOCREATION=true` to the discovery agent configuration file).